L30N1Dz/EnderForge/README.md

 ## 📌 Updates & Contributions

 Updates occur as frequently as possible.
 If you notice a feature in a newer Marlin release you'd like included, please [submit an issue](https://github.com/YourUsername/EnderForge/issues).
+To request an update featuring your own custom design or enhancement, please open a new [feature request issue](https://github.com/YourUsername/EnderForge/issues/new?template=feature_request.md).

 ---